nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example:
 * By default, you should see the administrative details of your students.
-    * If you have not entered the `toggle` command, you should see a screen similar to the one below.
+    * If you have not entered the `toggle` command, you should see a screen similar to the one below (Figure 4).

     ![ToggleCommandExpectedOutcomeBeforeUG](images/ToggleCommandExpectedOutcomeBeforeUG.png)

-    Figure __.
-Before entering command `toggle`.
+    <div align="center">Figure 4: Before entering toggle command</div>

-    * After entering the `toggle` command, you will switch to displaying academic details of students as shown below.
+    * After entering the `toggle` command, you will switch to displaying academic details of students as shown below (Figure 5).

     ![ToggleCommandExpectedOutcomeAfterUG](images/ToggleCommandExpectedOutcomeAfterUG.png)
+    <div align="center">Figure 5: After entering toggle command</div>

 #### 3.2.3 Exiting the program: `exit`